-On April 1, 2015 manufacturers and importers who produce or import 100,000 short tons or more annually will receive their Q1 2015 assessment packet via email.
-First quarter assessments cover January, February and March 2015 production and imports of the following grades: printing, writing and related paper; kraft packaging paper; containerboard; and paperboard.
-Assessments are due on Thursday, April 30, 2015.
+On July 1, 2015 manufacturers and importers who produce or import 100,000 short tons or more annually will receive their Q2 2015 assessment packet via email.
+Second quarter assessments cover April, May and June 2015 production and imports of the following grades: printing, writing and related paper; Kraft packaging paper; containerboard; and paperboard.
+Assessments are due on Thursday, July 30, 2015.

 P+PB established a Communications Ambassador Program (CAPs), a network of industry communicators representing all companies paying into the Paper Checkoff.
 The CAPs work to build awareness of the campaign among employees; identifying beneficial tools and tactics for engaging employees in the campaign; and gathering information about company products and paper and packaging applications.

 What will a Check-off do for my business?